gmarland/GhostRunner/README.md

 GhostRunner
 ===========

-GhostRunner is an app that when installed on a server allows the web based management of PhatomJS scripts.
+GhostRunner is an app that when installed on a server allows the web based management of PhantomJS scripts.

-It allows the definition, storage and running of PhantomJS scripts (when combined with the GhostRunner.Server service).
+It allows for the definition, storage and running of PhantomJS scripts when combined with the GhostRunner.Server service.

-Scripts can be parameterized by entering vaiables using square bracket notation, e.g if you want to have the same script run using different usernames every time use something like [username] in the script and GhostRunner will prompt for it when ran.
+Scripts can be parameterized by entering variables using square bracket notation, e.g if you want to have the same script run using different usernames every time define [username] in the script and GhostRunner will prompt for it when ran.

-This project really was made to familiarize myself with PhantomJS and write something new in .Net MVC and maybe will be useful for people using PhantomJS.
+This project really was made to familiarize myself with PhantomJS and hopefully will be useful for people using PhantomJS.
 The app works in the following way.

 <p><b>Authentication</b></p>
 ![alt tag](https://raw.githubusercontent.com/gmarland/GhostRunner/master/DemoImages/CreateAccount.png)
 ![alt tag](https://raw.githubusercontent.com/gmarland/GhostRunner/master/DemoImages/SignIn.png)
 <br/>
 <p><b>Project list</b><br/>This displays a list of projects that have been created in GhostRunner.
-You can create new projects here and it's just a way to group your scripts.</p>
+You can create new projects here and it is a great way to group your scripts.</p>
 ![alt tag](https://raw.githubusercontent.com/gmarland/GhostRunner/master/DemoImages/ProjectList.png)
 <br/>
 <p><b>Create a script</b><br>Inside a project you can define a PhantomJS script.
 This can be parameterized using square bracket notation (like in this example [username] is defined so it can be specified each time the script runs).</p>